 Call us for help…

 Have you or a loved one been a victim of a scaffolding collapse?
-For questions about scaffolding accident claims or to discuss your accident case confidentially with one of our skilled personal injury attorneys, do not hesitate to contact us by our phone number at Shouse Law Group.
+For questions about scaffolding accident claims or to discuss your accident case confidentially with a skilled scaffolding accident lawyer, do not hesitate to contact us by our phone number at Shouse Law Group.

 Our scaffolding accident lawyers create attorney-client relationships and have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.
 Disclaimer: Results of personal injury law cases cannot be guaranteed.